webdriverio/workshop/chapter_02.md

 $ node test.js
 ```

-This script now should open and close the browser again.
-You can now work on the assignment to create an automation script that does the steps outlined at the top of this chapter.
+This script should open and then close the browser.
+You can work on the assignment to create an automation script that executes the steps outlined at the top of this chapter.
 You find all commands that are available in WebdriverIO in the [API docs](https://webdriver.io/docs/api.html).

 ## Extra #1